Eating Disorders and Substance Abuse

 About 20 million women and 10 million men have had an eating disorder at some point in their lives.
 Celebrities like Lady Gaga, Russell Brand, Alanis Morissette and Elton John all suffered from different eating disorders and have successfully recovered from them.
 If you have an eating disorder, you might feel ashamed to talk about it or admit that you have one.
 If they go on for too long, eating disorders can severely damage your body.
 When combined with substance use, the damage on your body can be even more serious.

-Discovery Institute can help treat your eating disorders and substance use disorder.
+Discovery Institute can help treat your eating disorders and substance abuse.
 We’ll break down eating disorders and how they can be made even worse with a co-occurring disorder.

 What is an Eating Disorder?